KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 # Dependency

-`pyparsing` is required so if no installed, you will need to call `pip install pyparsing`
+`pyparsing` is required, so if it is not installed, you will need to call `pip install pyparsing`

 # How to generate the code